mveeprojects/JavaJsonObfuscator/README.md

 # JavaJsonObfuscator

-JavaJsonObfuscator is a tool designed to obfuscate sensitive information from JSON files, making them less readable and more secure.
+JavaJsonObfuscator is a tool designed to obfuscate/omit sensitive information from JSON files, making them less readable and more secure.

 Given a list of sensitive keys, the tool will check for any keys in the JSON that contain these values (case-insensitive), and then remove these keys from the JSON output.